MarkJohnstoneGitHub/VBA-IDictionary/README.md

 From the initial release have improved the performance of processing case-senstive string keys by appropriately 20% and there are now limited opportunities for future performance improvements.
 Any suggestions for performance improvements or issues are highly welcomed.

 Also testing is required on the Mac platform and VBA 6 which I'm unable to test.

+In a separate project will aim to extend the Dictionary project with an IList and/or ICollection interface.